Springdale National School ICT Acceptable Use Policy (AUP)

 - Students will use the Internet in school for educational purposes only.

-– In the event of a child accidently accessing inappropriate material or images during a lesson, the student will immediately minimize the page and report the incident to the class teacher without attracting the attention of other students.
+- In the event of a child accidentally accessing inappropriate material or images during a lesson, the student will immediately minimize the page and report the incident to the class teacher without attracting the attention of other students.
 The teacher should report the incident to the Principal.

 - A list of appropriate websites will be made available to every teacher.
 Also a list of educational websites will be saved in the favourites folder on the school computers.

 - Students will not intentionally visit Internet sites that contain obscene, illegal, hateful or otherwise objectionable materials.